-When Roy realized that clients with Borderline Personality Disorder (BPD) weren’t getting their needs met in a conventional dual diagnosis treatment program, he set out to create one that could truly treat women with BPD.
+When Roy realized that clients with borderline personality disorder (BPD) weren’t getting their needs met in a conventional dual diagnosis treatment program, he set out to create one that could truly treat women with this disorder.

-Clearview Women’s Center for Borderline Personality and Emotional Disorders opened in 2008 in Venice Beach, and has become one of the most well-regarded BPD treatment centers in the world.
-With a foundation of Dialectical Behavior Therapy, Clearview Women’s Center can help women learn the skills needed to better manage their BPD symptoms and have a life worth living.
+Clearview Women’s Treatment Center opened in 2008 in Venice Beach and has become one of the most well-regarded BPD treatment centers in the world.
+With a foundation of dialectical behavior therapy (DBT), Clearview Women’s Treatment Center helps women learn the skills needed to better manage their BPD symptoms and ensure sustained recovery.

 Why Venice Beach?

-Clearview’s residential treatment programs are all located in Venice Beach, less than one mile from the coast.
+Both Clearview’s Dual Diagnosis Treatment Center and Women’s Treatment Center are in Venice Beach, less than one mile from the coast.
 While many treatment programs on the coast are secluded, Roy believes clients benefit from being immersed in a real-world environment.

 With its locations in Venice Beach, clients can confront triggers while in a safe residential setting.
 They can also focus on gradual re-emersion into the community via passes and outings.
 Clients can get assistance with work, school, and volunteer opportunities in the nearby area.

-Clearview’s Outpatient Treatment Center remains at its original location in Westwood, as it’s conveniently located near major places of employment, universities, and freeways.
+Clearview’s Outpatient Treatment Center remains at its original location in Westwood, conveniently located near major places of employment, universities, and freeways.